Mo3he/Axis_Cam_Tailscale/README.md

 ```

 Then, in the camera's **System → Storage → Add network share** dialog, use `127.0.0.1` as the share host and connect.

-> **Requires root on the camera.** Port 445 is privileged, so binding it needs a root-capable build (e.g. developer certificates installed, or the ROOT variant).
-If the share dialog ever supports a custom (unprivileged) SMB port, the same trick works as a non-root SSH user.

 ---